mactul/powermake/examples.md

     # Search recursively into subfolders.
     files = powermake.get_files("**/*.c", "**/*.cpp")

     # This line is optional.
-It's purpose is to enable percent elapsed display.
+Its purpose is to enable percent elapsed display.
     # The number of operations here is the number of files to compile (len(files))
     # + the operation of linking everything together
     config.nb_total_operations = len(files) + 1